Projection hypothesis in the setting for the quantum Jarzynski equality: Work Required for Event Reading

 In Ref. \cite{JSTAT1}, the instantaneous {\it relaxation} is the temporally contracted {\it non-selective measurement}, and we have elaborated on the origin (\ref{eq:fig1}) of the entropy production $\sigma$ (i.e., the information loss) in Eq. (\ref{eq:0}).

-As shown in the next section, this information with respect to the systems {\it without} relaxation in the enlarged ensemble is lost by the combined measuring system $M$ and is acquired by the combined measured system $S$ just before event reading by $M$.
+As shown in the next section, this 1 nat of information with respect to the statistical weight of the system {\it without} relaxation in the enlarged ensemble is lost by the combined measuring system $M$ and is acquired by the combined measured system $S$ just before event reading by $M$.

 Namely, the entropy production $\sigma$ is partitioned in whole to system $M$.
-This partitioning {\it in whole} is because of the time-evolution independence between systems $S$ and $M$ with respect to the absence of the relaxation process \cite{JSTAT1}. {{Here, the {\it time-evolution independence} between systems $S$ and $M$ means that any time-dependent process in the composite system of systems $S$ and $M$ is divisible into parts for $S$ and $M$ \cite{JSTAT1}.}}
+This partitioning {\it in whole} is because of the time-evolution independence between systems $S$ and $M$ with respect to the absence of the relaxation process \cite{JSTAT1}.
+Here, the {\it time-evolution independence} between systems $S$ and $M$ means that any time-dependent process in the composite system of systems $S$ and $M$ is divisible into parts for $S$ and $M$ \cite{JSTAT1}.

-\section{Quantum thermodynamic scheme}
+\section{Quantum Thermodynamic Scheme}

 In this section, we model a quantum thermodynamic scheme to test Eq. (\ref{eq:0}).
 Its processes are non-equilibrium and controlled redefined Hamiltonian processes in the setting of the quantum Jarzynski equality \cite{Talkner} with respect to the combined measured system $S$.
 These processes consist of five temporally successive steps (apart from the projective energy measurements of system $S$ by the experimenter at the initial and final times): \begin{enumerate} \item[(I)] Preparation of the initial quantum state of the whole system (\ref{eq:6}).
 In this state, the combined measured system $S$ is in thermal equilibrium at temperature $T$, and the combined measuring system $M$ is in an ${\mathfrak M}$-eigenstate and is decoupled from $S$.